KyCodeHuynh/Hail/README.md

 ### Chunking into Packets

 The sender sends a chunk of the file at a time.
-It packs the Hail segments and fires it off.
+It packs the Hail packets and fires it off.
 It can do so again for more of the file up until the *flight window* limit is hit.
-The flight window limits how many segments may be "in-flight" on the network at any one time.
+The flight window limits how many packets may be "in-flight" on the network at any one time.
 This allows the sender to easily retransmit any lost or corrupted packets from the most recent window.